 Getting a second passport

-Being a citizen in a country means you have that nationality.
+Being a citizen in a country means in practice you have that nationality.

 Citizenship usually endows a lot of rights.